Albuquerque Journal, Proposal renews debate on payday advances

 SUBSCRIBE NOW cancel anytime

-Albuquerque Journal and its own reporters are dedicated to telling the tales of our community.
+Albuquerque Journal and its particular reporters are invested in telling the whole tales of y our community.